23rd January 2019 at 1:29pm

-Why a stocks and shares ISA rather than a cash ISA?
+A stocks and shares ISA or a cash ISA?

-Generally, you’ll get better long-term returns from a stocks and shares ISA as your money is invested.
-This is particularly true at times when interest rates are low like they have been in recent years.
-So if you’re prepared to keep your money invested, ideally for at least five years, then this could be a good option for you.
+Generally you’re likely to get better long-term returns from a stocks and shares ISA as your money is invested.
+This is particularly true at times when interest rates are low, as they have been in recent years.
+So if you’re prepared to keep your money invested, ideally for at least five years, this could be a good option for you.

 Where can you invest your money?